 How to Enable Unattended Upgrades on Ubuntu/Debian

-In general, on critical servers where you cannot afford unplanned downtime should be very careful with unattended-upgrades (or automatic updates).
+In general, on critical servers where you cannot afford unplanned downtime should be prudent with unattended-upgrades (or automatic updates).
+In general, on critical servers where you cannot afford unplanned downtime, you should be prudent with unattended-upgrades (or automatic updates).
 While there are reasons to be cautious, it is also worth considering.
-With that said, let’s jump right in!

 Install unattended-upgrades